operationspeople21/operationspeople21.github.io/cfp.md

 # Call for Papers

 Operations has traditionally considered decision-making (including queuing, scheduling, pricing, routing) from the perspective of a single firm.
-However, in several recent socio-economic developments -- for example, modern online platforms, decentralized energy generation, and decentralized ledgers -- the requisite decisions are instead distributed among many independent people.
+However, in several recent socio-economic developments---for example, modern online platforms, decentralized energy generation, and decentralized ledgers---the requisite decisions are instead distributed among many independent people.
 While these crowd-based operations disrupt centrally controlled practices, they empower individuals and enable new applications.
 Whether intermediated by a centralized platform or wholly decentralized, the operations of these systems are complicated by the underlying complex network structures, the challenges of large-scale alignment of incentives, and of learning from data.
 Moreover, the decentralized and people-centric nature of processes on these platforms entails working with “indirect” operational levers such as recommendations, signaling, information design, and user interface design.
 They further pose additional constraints pertaining to fairness and ethics.
 We aim to bring together researchers from across operations management, computer science, and economics to explore new challenges and research directions of such crowd-based systems.

 Potential areas include: